Schick / Ogle Post 4278

 We were chartered on September 4th, 1994, with 32 members.
 The auxiliary has been on a mission to serve the members of Post 4278 and veterans and their families of this country and our community in honor of the sacrifices and commitment of every man and woman who has served in uniform.
 Auxiliary business meetings are on the 3rd Wednesday of each month at 9 am at the Community Center.
 We serve our community members through such programs as Americanism, Hospital, Legislative, Scholarships, Veterans and Family Support (Buddy Poppy, National Home, National Military Services, Fisher House, and Youth Activities.
 At the heart of our organization are committed officers and volunteers who provide services unique to the Auxiliary programs such as working on projects for the Nursing Homes, Assisted Living facilities, and VA Hospital.

-Every year in mid-December, VFW Post 4278, the Boy Scouts as well as community members place wreaths on the graves of our fallen comrades at the Cemetery in Camas Washington.
-We also place flags out on Memorial Day and Veterans Day.
+This year, due to the pandemic, in mid-December, VFW Post 4278 will place wreaths on the graves of our fallen comrades at the Cemetery in Camas Washington.
 We need your help!
-We have 874 veterans interred at the Camas Cemetery and have only achieved 580 donations for wreaths.
 With the COVID -19, we may have a problem making our goal.
-If you would like to help, please donate by clicking on this link, https://www.wreathsacrossamerica.org/pages/19067/Overview/?relatedId=17264
+If you would like to help, please donate by clicking on this link, https://www.wreathsacrossamerica.org/pages/19067/Overview/?relatedId=1726

 Clark County Emergency Rental Assistance Program, (ERAP): If your income has dropped below 50% of Area Median income ($46,050 for family of 4) in the last 2 months and owe past due rent since March 1, 2020, you may qualify for ERP.
 Please click here for more information.